jalong13/CS305_Module5/README.md

 I would use github in order to save startup scripts and other .sh files I would need to make frequent changes to.

+### Basic Toggle Script
+Implementation of 3 scripts to set firewall to High Security, Medium Scurity, and Off